livebook-dev/livebook/docs/deployment/docker.md

 ### Kubernetes

-If using k8s the following template if a good starting point:
+If using k8s the following template is a good starting point:

 ```yml
 apiVersion: v1